w3c/wai-quick-start/_tips/writing.fr.md

 ---
+# Translation instructions are after the "#" character in this first section.
+They are comments that do not show up in the web page.
+You do not need to translate the instructions after "#".
+# In this first section, do not translate the words before a colon.
+For example, do not translate "title:".
+Do translate the text after "title:".title: Tips for Getting Started

-title: "Un texte accessible – Conseils pour démarrer"
+title: "Écrire pour l'accessibilité Web – Conseils pour démarrer"
-title_html: "Un texte accessible"
+title_html: "Écrire pour l'accessibilité Web"
-nav_title: Conseils pour démarrer
+nav_title: Conseils pour l'écriture

-ref: /tips/writing/   # Do not change this
-permalink: /tips/writing/fr   # add language code  /tips/writing/@@
-lang: fr
+lang: fr  # Change "en" to the translated-language shortcode
-navigation:
-  previous: /tips/
-  next: /tips/designing/
+last_updated: 2023-10-10  # Put the date of this translation YYYY-MM-DD (with month in the middle)

 resource:
-  ref: /tips/
+  ref: /tips/  # Do not change this

 navigation:
-  previous: /tips/
+  previous: /tips/  # Do not change this
-  next:     /tips/designing/

-lang: fr   # change language code
+  next: /tips/designing/  # Do not change this

+translators:
+  - name: "Sofia Ahmed"
+contributors:
+  - name: "Sandra Velarde Gonzalez (ETNIC)"
+  - name: "Rémi Bétin"

 github:
   repository: w3c/wai-quick-start
-   path: '_tips/writing.fr.md'   # add language code writing.@@.md
+  path: '_tips/writing.fr.md'  # Add the language shortcode to the middle of the filename, for example: content/index.fr.md
-last_updated: 2020-11-09   # change to date of translation
-Traducteurs :
--nom : Sofia Ahmed
-# contributeurs :
-# - nom : "Sandra Velazquez Gonzalez"

-layout: default
-order: 2
+permalink: /tips/writing/fr   # Add the language shortcode to the end, with no slash at the end.
+For example /path/to/file/fr
+ref: /tips/writing/   # Do not change this

 ext_css: tips.css
 title_icon: /tips/img/icons.svg#writing

+# In the footer below:
-footer: >   # translate text and dates; do not update dates
+# Do not change the dates
+# Translate the other words, including "Date:" and "Editors:"
+# Translate the Working Group name.
+Leave the Working Group acronym in English.
+footer: >
-  <p><strong>Date :</strong> Mise à jour mineure : 9 janvier 2019.
-Mise à jour : 15 avril 2016.
+  <p><strong>Date :</strong> Mise à jour : 5 août 2022.
 Première publication en septembre 2015.</p>
   <p><strong>Rédacteurs :</strong> <a href="https://www.w3.org/People/kevin">Kevin White</a>, <a href="https://www.w3.org/People/shadi">Shadi Abou-Zahra</a>, et <a href="https://www.w3.org/People/Shawn">Shawn Lawton Henry</a>. <a href="https://w3c.github.io/wai-website/tips/acknowledgements/">Remerciements</a>.</p>
   <p>Développé par le <a href="https://www.w3.org/WAI/EO/">Groupe de travail Éducation et Promotion (EOWG)</a>.
   Développé avec le soutien du <a href="https://www.w3.org/WAI/DEV/">projet WAI-DEV</a>, co-financé par le programme <abbr title="Technologies de la Société de l'information">IST</abbr> de la Commission européenne.</p>